Members visit free all year! Purchase and visit today.

-Spark: Female, born at Knoxville Zoological Gardens in Tennessee.
+Spark: Female, born at Knoxville Zoological Gardens in Tennessee on June 14, 2010.
 She arrived in Philadelphia on December 5, 2013.

 The red panda coat is soft, dense and long with a thick under-fur.
 Their face is light with dark markings.
 Rust-red stripes beneath each eye separate their white snout from their white cheeks.
 Their ears are large, upright, pointed and tapered with a white spot on the inside.
 Red pandas have a long, bushy, reddish-brown tail with distinctly separate pale reddish rings which they use to cover their face and keep their noses warm in the cold.

 For tree climbing, the red panda is equipped with razor-sharp claws that are semi-retractable.
 The soles of their feet are protected with wooly hair that helps to reduce heat loss and the danger of slipping on wet branches.
 The red panda's large mouth has 38 teeth and powerful jaws used for crushing one of their favorite foods--bamboo.
 A bone on the inner side of their wrist acts as a "false thumb," and helps them handle bamboo leaves and poles.

 They live on forested steep mountain slopes covered with giant rhododendron, oak and bamboo at altitudes of 5,000-13,000 feet.

 In the wild and in zoos, red pandas can live up to 14 years.

 The red panda has an average of two offspring born between mid-May and July.
 They usually build their nests in hollow trees or rock crevices.
 Cubs are born with all of their fur but are blind and helpless.
 In two to four weeks, their eyes open.